oasis-tcs/openc2-ap-er/oc2edr.md

 ### 2.3.8 Set
 #### 2.3.8.1 Set ipv4 net
 Sets the IPv4 address of the endpoint to the specified Target value.

+OpenC2 Producers that send 'Set ipv4 net' Commands:
-The Target type MUST NOT include the CIDR prefix-length.
+* MUST include an IPv4 address withouth the CIDR prefix-length, or have it set to 32

+OpenC2 Consumers thet receive 'Set ipv4 net' Commands
+* But the CIDR prefix-length is set to a value other than 32
+    * MUST NOT respond with status code OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with status code 500
+    * SHOULD respond with 'IPv4 address not set to a single address' in the status text

 #### 2.3.8.2 Set ipv6 net
 Sets the IPv6 address of the endpoint to the specified Target value.

-The Target type MUST NOT include the prefix-length.
+OpenC2 Producers that send 'Set ipv4 net' Commands:
+* MUST include an IPv4 address withouth the prefix-length, or have it set to 128

+OpenC2 Consumers thet receive 'Set ipv4 net' Commands
+* But the CIDR prefix-length is set to a value other than 128
+    * MUST NOT respond with status code OK/200
+    * SHOULD respond with status code 400
+    * MAY respond with status code 500
+    * SHOULD respond with 'IPv6 address not set to a single address' in the status text

 #### 2.3.8.3 Set edr:registry entry
 Sets the 'value' property of a Registry Entry.
 #### 2.3.8.4 Set edr:account